 Myth: Don't Worry About Minor Pain

 Many people believe that pain is just something you have to live with, yet pain should never be ignored.
-Even if your pain gets better with over-the-counter pain medications, see your doctor if the pain lasts more than a week or two, becomes worse over time, or if it interferes with your daily activities.
+Even if your pain gets better with over-the-counter pain medications, see your doctor if the pain lasts more than a week or two, becomes worse over time, or if it interferes with daily activities.

 Fact: Your Attitude Can Affect Pain

-Dwelling on your pain can make it feel worse.
+Dwelling on pain can make it feel worse.
 "Those who focus on their pain tend to do poorly compared with those who have a proactive attitude and try to find ways to cope with their pain," says Roger Chou, MD, associate professor of medicine at Oregon Health and Science University.
 Pain can lead to depression and anxiety, which can then make pain worse.
-Consider counseling to help cope with your pain.
+Consider counseling to help cope with pain.

 Myth: No Pain, No Gain

 Although it's OK to push yourself until you feel the burn of exercise, it's important to know when to stop.
-Pain is your body's way of telling you that something is wrong.
+Pain is the body's way of telling you that something is wrong.
 You should never feel pain when exercising.
 If you do, stop and take a break.
 To stay safe, learn what your limits are, and stay within them.

 Myth: Pain Is Just Part of Aging